I have this incredibly-frustrating habit of constantly putting off at least one very important deliverable.

 If you peeked into the on-line calendar in my phone…

-If you ever knew the strange working of my mind…
+If you ever knew the strange workings of my warped mind…

 …you’d realize that I probably suffer from some syndrome with a fancy name & a cool acronym!

-I’ve probably completed hundreds & hundreds of thousands of different tasks & deliverables over the course of my 35+ year professional career (not to mention my personal life), but again, there’s always been (at least) a couple of to-do items that reappeared on the “Things To Do” list…day after day, week after week, month after month & yes, year after year!
+I’ve probably completed hundreds of thousands of different tasks & deliverables over the course of my 35+ year professional career (not to mention my personal life), but again, there’s always been (at least) a couple of to-do items that constantly appeared on the “Things To Do” list…day after day, week after week, month after month & yes, year after year!

 Back in the mid-’80s, when I was running CitiPhone for the Brooklyn/Long Island/Staten Island Region as well as managing the Checkbook business, I agreed to compile a bunch (er, 5 thousand or so, I believe) of “teller training kits” for our Training organization.

 This exercise consisted of filling envelopes with all different supplies I procured…sample checkbooks, deposit tickets, play money, withdrawal/payment slips, etc..

 This one remained as a deliverable for well over a year!
 (Yes, I finally got it done!
 Thank God!).